Lindanny9721/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] Added an Search bar to search for specific games.
+* [X] Added a fix navbar to navigate the web easier.

 ## Video Walkthrough